ThomasHezard/RealTimeAudioProcessing/README.md

   - You can run the application on __the same computer__ you are working on, but you will need at least __a mono audio input and a stereo audio output__.
   - You can run the application on an __Android device__, smartphone or tablet, with at least __a mono audio input and a stereo audio output__.
   - You can run the application on an __iOS device__, smartphone or tablet, with at least __a mono audio input and a stereo audio output__, but you will need to work on __macOS computer__ in that case.
+  - __Headphones__, wired or bluetooth, is strongly recommended.
+  - You will have the choice to work on a project with audio input to test your audio effect on your own voice, or a project without audio input to test your audio effect on audio files.
+If you choose to work with audio input, you will need __a microphone__, either integrated in your computer or smartphone, or an external microphone with adaquate connection for your system (analog plug, USB microphone or USB audio interface).

 ### 🧑‍💻 Softwares